Innosolve/CodaLab/SemEval/README.md

 The options for FLAGS have been specified at the bottom of the `training.py` file.

+### Data

+The training data is on https://competitions.codalab.org/competitions/20011.
+Before execution training the '@USER' mentions need to be removed and the punctuation has to be surrounded by spaces.

+The embedding used were the glove embeddings, which can be found at http://nlp.stanford.edu/data/glove.twitter.27B.zip.

+Both data sets need to be put in a data folder before running.

 ### Command.

 In order to run the Task a) model run.